Fragtality/PilotsDeck/README.md

 Action Type and Address work exactly like described above.<br/>
 * **Use Status Value**: When Lvar or Offset is selected as Action Type, the Dynamic Button defaults to use the current Value and "On" & "Off" States defined for the Control Status for Toggling.
 If you do want to use a different Lvars / Offsets with and/or different On & Off States for the Action Address and the Status Address, you can uncheck this Box.<br/>Note that this does only affect the "normal" Command, but not for the "Long Press".
 * **Address** (Control Status Value): Here you specify where the current State (Value) of a Switch in the Sim can be read.
 Since there are only two Ways to read something from the Sim via FSUIPC, it is either an Offset or a (single) Lvar.<br/>The Syntax works as described [before](README.md#address-fields).
 The "third" Way, reading a Lua Value is described [below](README.md#lua-values).
-* **On / Off State**: When the Value matches On or Off, the respective On or Off Image is displayed.<br/>
+* **On / Off State**: When the Value matches On or Off, the respective On or Off Image is displayed.
+You can either specifiy a discrete Value or a Comparison (like ">=0.3" to show the Image as long as the current Value is greater or equal to 0.3)<br/>
 * **Special State**: For Switches which have something "in between" or other than the On/Off States, this Special State can be displayed with that Setting.
-When you enable the Special State the specified Image is shown when the Value matches to the current Value.
+When you enable the Special State the specified Image is shown when the Value matches.
+You can either specifiy a discrete Value or a Comparison.
 If that State is not a specific Value but any other Value than On/Off, check *Any Value*.
 An Example would be Gear Position: it retracted (~off), extended (~on) or in transit (any value).
 <br/><br/>
 ### Korry Button
 ![DisplaySwitchKorry](img/DisplaySwitchKorry.png)<br/>
 The Addresses work the same as before, but now there can be two of them.
 In contrast to the Dynamic Button, this Button does not change the whole Image, it can draw two Images independently.
 There is some overlapping with the Dynamic Button (for Korrys), you could easily get the same functionality with a Dynamic Button in some Use-Cases.
 But the Benefit here is, not every Korry-Combination (Top+Bottom) has to be provided as complete Image.
 You can just create a new "Label" and combine that with the existing ones.
 * **Top Address only**: You can use only one (the top) Address for both Halves, if you wish.
 * **Show Value**: When the current Value (from the specified Address) matches the Value specified here, the selected Image will show in the respective Half (regardless what the other Half is displaying).
+You can either specifiy a discrete Value or a Comparison.
 * **Show while non-zero**: Alternatively the Image is shown whenever the current Value is not Zero.
 Mind that an empty Value will be counted as zero and non-empty Strings (which don't represent a Number) will be counted as non-zero.
 * **Image**: The Image to show for the respective Half.
 These Images have transparent Backgrounds and are stored in the Images\korry Subfolder and can be changed and extended like the "normal" Images.
 They default to 54x20 px but that is not a Requirement (as having a transparent Background).
 * **Tweak Position**: This defines the Location and Size of each Half (in *x; y; w; h*).
 You can resize Images with that.
 Since the Image-Size is no where hard-coded, you can actually make yourself a vertical split Korry for Example, if you change these Positions and provide the appropiate Images!